 1.5 Choosing the Number of Topics

 First, how often did the model come up with topics that simply looked disjunctive?
 The point of the model is to group the articles into n topics, and hopefully each of these topics has a sensible theme.
-But sometimes the theme is a disjunction - i.e., the topic consists of papers from philosophical debate X and papers from mostly unrelated debate Y. There are always some of these.
-Some debates are distinctive enough that the papers within that topic always cluster together—the model can tell that it shouldn’t be separating them—but small enough (in these twelve journals) that the model doesn’t want to use up a valuable topic on just that debate.
+But sometimes the theme is a disjunction (i.e., the topic consists of papers from philosophical debate X and papers from mostly unrelated debate Y).
+There are always some of these.
+Some debates are distinctive enough that the papers within that topic always cluster together—the model can tell that it shouldn’t be separating them—but small enough in these twelve journals) that the model doesn’t want to use up a valuable topic on just that debate.
 There were three of these that almost always came up: feminism, Freud, and vagueness.
-If you build a model out of these journals with, say, 40 topics, then it is almost certain that three of the topics you’ll end up are simply disjunctive, with one of the disjuncts being one of these three topics.
-My favourite was an otherwise sensible model that decided one of the topics in philosophy consisted of papers on material constitution, and papers on feminist philosophy.
-Now there are links there—some important feminist theories spend a lot of effort on carefully distinguishing causation from constitution—but it’s really a disjunctive topic.
-And the fewer topics you have, the more disjunctive topics you get.
-So it’s good to get rid of disjunctions, and that’s a reason to increase the number of topics.
+If a model is built out of these journals with, say, forty topics, then it is almost certain that three of the topics are simply disjunctive, with one of the disjuncts being one of these three topics.
+My favorite was an otherwise sensible model that decided one of the topics in philosophy consisted of papers on material constitution and papers on feminist philosophy.
+Now there are links there—some important feminist theories carefully distinguish causation from constitution—but it’s really a disjunctive topic.
+And the fewer topics there are, the more disjunctive topics you get.
+It’s good to get rid of disjunctions, and that’s a reason to increase the number of topics.

 Fourth, how often did the model make divisions that only specialists would understand?
-A bunch of models I looked at divided up, for instance, the philosophy of biology articles along dimensions that I, a non-specialist, couldn’t see reason behind.
+A bunch of models I looked at divided up, for instance, the philosophy of biology articles along dimensions that I, a non-pecialist, couldn’t see reason behind.
 The point of this is not that there are no real divisions there, or that the model was in any sense wrong.
-It’s rather that I want the model to be useful to people across philosophy, and if non-experts can’t see what the difference is between two topics just by looking at the headline data about the topic, then it isn’t serving its function.
+It’s rather that I want the model to be useful to people across philosophy, and if nonexperts can’t see what the difference is between two topics just by looking at the headline data about the topic, then it isn’t serving its function.